rafaelcanalesduron/semi-website/knowledge-base/technology/running-weaviate.md

 ## Configure Weaviate

-> You can download an example file [here](https://github.com/creativesoftwarefdn/weaviate/blob/master/weaviate.conf.json).
+You can download an example file [here](https://github.com/creativesoftwarefdn/weaviate/blob/master/weaviate.conf.json).

-Weaviate settings can be created in a JSON config file in an array of `environments` this means that you can have multiple settings in one configuration file.
+Weaviate settings can be created in a <abbr>JSON</abbr> config file in an array of `environments` this means that you can have multiple settings in one configuration file.

 | environments[].key                            | Value         |
 | --------------------------------------------- | ------------- |